The Internet-of-Things Meets Business Process Management: A Manifesto: Intersections/challenges

-\paragraph{C 6 -- Managing the links between micro processes.} One approach to bridge the gap between IoT data and processes, would be to break end-to-end process models into micro processes representing habits and arrange them in a less prescriptive (control-flow) way.
+One approach to bridge the gap between IoT data and processes, would be to break end-to-end process models into micro processes representing habits and arrange them in a less prescriptive (control-flow) way.
 Modeling a small and possibly autonomous micro process does not necessarily require new modeling constructs or methods.
-Yet, the organization of hundreds/thousands of loosely coupled small processes is a task that cannot be left to the forces of natural evolution in a business environment.
-It may require new modeling constructs and methods to structure and represent their non-hierarchical interaction in human-readable form \cite{DBLP:conf/otm/LincolnG11}.
+Yet, the organization of hundreds/thousands of loosely coupled small processes may require new modeling constructs and methods to structure and represent their non-hierarchical interaction in human-readable form.

-Data-centric process paradigms offer promising perspectives in this context.
-For example, object-aware processes \cite{DBLP:journals/smr/KunzleR11} describe the behavior of single objects through micro processes, whereas the dynamic construction of linked objects as well as the their synchronized execution is described and enforced through macro processes.
+Data-centric process paradigms offer promising perspectives in this context~\cite{steinau2019dalec}.
+For example, object-aware processes describe the behavior of single objects through micro processes, whereas the dynamic construction of linked objects as well as their synchronized execution is described and enforced through macro processes.
 However, respective approaches need to be enhanced to integrate physical objects as well as their behavior in the overall process.